 What Are HSAs and FSAs?

 HSAs and FSAs are tax-advantaged accounts strictly used to save and pay for qualified medical expenses.
-Depending on the type of account and the terms set by the administrator, these funds can be used to cover deductibles, copayments, coinsurance, treatments, prescriptions, and even certain over-the-counter health-related products.
+Depending on the type of account and the terms set by the administrator, you can use these funds on deductibles, copayments, coinsurance, treatments, prescriptions, and even certain over-the-counter health-related products.

 HSAs at a Glance

 HSAs are accounts made available to people who have a high-deductible health plan.
-Each year, the government sets the minimum threshold for what can be considered a high deductible; for 2021, this means at least $1,400 for an individual or $2,800 for a family.
+Each year, the government sets the minimum threshold for what can be considered a high deductible; as of January 1st, 2023, that’s $1,500 for an individual and $3,000 for a family.

 In addition to having a high-deductible health plan, you also must meet the following requirements to have an HSA: